MASTER’S PROGRAM IN PHILOSOPHY TAUGHT IN ENGLISH/ 3 semesters, full time and part time

-The MA Program in Philosophy taught in English provides instruction in all major areas of Western Philosophy; besides, the master’s thesis can be written on a topic from Eastern Philosophy as well – an expert in this field will be appointed as the supervisor.
+The MA Program in Philosophy taught in English provides instruction in all major areas of Western Philosophy; besides, the master’s thesis can be written on a topic from Eastern Philosophy as well; an expert in this field will be appointed as the supervisor.
 This program secures guidelines by faculty and leaves enough room for student’s own preferences.
 The degree is recognized worldwide including the EU/EEA and Switzerland, the US, Canada, Russia, Turkey, China, Indian Sub-Continent, Latin America, and the Middle East as well as in Australia and Oceania.

-Courses offered: Philosophical Anthropology, Ethics, Art in Contemporary World, Axiology, Philosophical Method, Truth and Meaning, Philosophy of Intercultural Relations, Social Philosophy, Continental Philosophy, Philosophy for Children, Philosophy of Culture, Logic in the Continental Tradition, Theories of Truth, Existential Dialectics, Philosophy of the Subjective Action, Phenomenology, Renaissance Philosophy
+Courses offered: Philosophical Anthropology, Ethics, Axiology, Philosophical Method, Truth and Meaning, Philosophy of Intercultural Relations, Social Philosophy, Continental Philosophy, Philosophy of Culture, Logic in the Continental Tradition, Existential Dialectics, Philosophy of the Subjective Action, Philosophy of Artificial Intelligence.

 Faculty Members: All faculty teaching at the program are approved by the Bulgarian State Highest Assessment Commission.
 They feature successful teaching experience in this country and abroad and are well published in Bulgarian and English.